BND Hamburger Icon

 Along with succession planning and data analytics, HR is now responsible for creating better processes and training protocols.
 The best HR software can often help streamline these processes.

-Juli Weber, director of recruiting at Conservice, agreed that HR has many strategic responsibilities, including obtaining and recording information from well-seasoned employees, figuring out the best ways to utilize people within the organization, and discovering effective management tactics.
+Juli Weber, director of recruiting at Conservice, agreed that HR has many strategic responsibilities.
+Some HR responsibilities include obtaining and recording information from tenured employees, figuring out the best ways to use people within the organization, and discovering effective management tactics.

 2. HR handles staffing and employee benefits.